 Again, many thanks to Antony Halls for his invaluable help and insight into how these unique sculptures were created!

-The next post in this Porcelain Plus.. series will be a ‘gallery’ of porcelain-and-bronze pieces from various studios.
+See my next post in this series for a ‘gallery’ of porcelain-and-bronze pieces from various studios.